cloudscheduler/cloudscheduler/README.md

 * One of codec implementation.
 Default is: `cloudscheduler-codec-json`

 If you want to use it in spring environment, you will also need
-* `cloudscheduler-spring`: JobFactory implementation that will get Job implementation spring beans
+* `cloudscheduler-spring`: JobFactory implementation that will retrieve Job instance from spring beans

 ### Standalone application
 #### Dependency definition: